cscosu/bootcamp-resources/web/web1-NOTES.md

 ----

+### Sending an HTTP Request
+- You can simply open a connection and type:

+    GET / HTTP/1.1

+    # HTTP
+    nc osucyber.club 80
+    # or HTTPS
+    openssl s_client -connect osucyber.club:443

+- Need `Host` header for osucyber.club ... can have more than one domain per server
+- List of common HTTP headers - there's lots of things you can (try) to do.
+It's really a pretty complex standard.

 ### HTML
 - HTML stands for Hypertext Markup Language and pretty much all web pages on the internet use HTML to show users content.
 - **Make an html file in your favorite editor** `test.html`